cake-tech/cakewallet-guides/docs/cake-pay/faq.md

 ## What fees are there?

-Cake Pay Web products are sold at face value.
+Cake Pay products are sold at face value.

 ## Are there any limits?